pairshaped/curlingio-docs/blog/2026-02-25-background-jobs-without-the-baggage.md

 tags: [foundation, gleam, beam, otp, architecture]
 ---

 In most web stacks, adding background jobs means adding infrastructure: Redis, Sidekiq, a separate worker process, a monitoring dashboard, another thing to deploy and keep running.
-In Version 2, background work like sending emails and processing webhooks happens inline during the request or via Rails' Active Job.
-It gets the job done, but it either blocks the request or adds deployment complexity.
+Version 2 uses Delayed Job backed by PostgreSQL, which works well but requires a separate worker daemon alongside the web process.

 Version 3 runs on the BEAM (Erlang's virtual machine), and background jobs are just another process in the same runtime.
 No Redis.
 No separate worker.
 No additional infrastructure.
-This post covers how we built it, why we chose SQLite persistence over in-memory queues, and how the whole thing fits into about 260 lines of Gleam.
+This post covers how we built it, why we chose SQLite persistence over in-memory queues, and how the whole thing fits into a few hundred lines of Gleam.

 <!--truncate-->